Sun Mingming: United States

 Sun played with several American minor league teams, including the USBL team Dodge City Legend, the ABA team Maryland Nighthawks, and the IBL team Grand Rapids Flight.
 He was also drafted by the Harlem Globetrotters in 2007, being the tallest player in their history to be drafted by them, although he would never play for them.

 Mexico and Japan

 Later, Sun played in the Mexican league with Fuerza Regia and in Japan's bj league with Hamamatsu Phoenix.

 Return to China

 In 2009, he returned to China to play for the Beijing Ducks in the Chinese Basketball Association (CBA).
-Sun and the Ducks advanced to the 2012 CBA Finals but the Ducks lost in the finals that year.
-He was a part of the Ducks' 2014 CBA Finals and 2015 CBA Finals championship winning teams.

 Personal life

 In the summer of 2005, Sun discovered that he had a benign tumor attached to his pituitary gland.
-Because he had neither health insurance nor enough money to pay for the more than $100,000 in medical bills, his sports agent, Avery Loi, started a fundraiser to raise the necessary money.
+Because he had neither health insurance nor enough money to pay for the more than $100,000 in medical bills, his sports agent, Charles Bonsignore of Passing Lane Sports, started a fundraiser to raise the necessary money.
 The tumor was successfully removed on September 26, 2005.

 On 4 August 2013, he married Xu Yan, who is 6 ft 2 in tall.
 They are recognized by Guinness World Records as the tallest living married couple with their combined height of 13 ft 10.72 in.